Ngā Taonga Sound & Vision: Former locations

+Wellington

+2014 to 2019, 84 Taranaki Street in Wellington served as the head office of Ngā Taonga Sound & Vision, previously occupied by the New Zealand Film Archive.
+The New Zealand Film Archive purchased the property in 2002 for $2.5 million.
+It is a six-level building which housed a 107-seat cinema, the Jonathan Dennis research library, a media library, as well as offices and technical facilities, including a cold vault and a documentation vault.

+In November 2017 Ngā Taonga signalled to the Minister for Culture and Heritage that it would need to exit the earthquake-prone site and further consolidate its property footprint.
+In early 2018 a newly incorporated company became the owner of the property.
+Under the terms of sale Ngā Taonga is leasing back the building.

 Auckland

 Ngā Taonga Sound & Vision had a satellite office located within Radio New Zealand House at 171 Hobson Street.
 From April 2005 it housed a branch of RNZ Sound Archives.
 The office was redeveloped circa 2014, with the construction of two studios, a separate tape cleaning area, on-site storage and a small office area.
 The sound studios were used to preserve the Ngā Taonga Kōrero audio collection.
 Ngā Taonga Sound & Vision moved the audio collection to Avalon as part of the 2016/17 restructure.
 In December 2015, staff from the former New Zealand Film Archive public facility in Karangahape Road moved to Hobson Street.
 Originally intended as a new public facility, the Hobson Street site was due to be refurbished and opened in early 2016.
 The site was to include a library and viewing spaces.
 However the branch remained closed to the public.
 Responding to news reports during the 2016 restructure, Ngā Taonga Sound & Vision said that there were no permanent collections in Auckland and that the facility only had two permanent staff who were in back-office roles.
 The Hobson Street branch was closed completely in December 2018.

+In April 2005 RNZ Sound Archives moved the historic Ngā Taonga Kōrero audio collection to a purpose-built archive facility at RNZ's transmission site in Henderson, Auckland.
+The collection was relocated to Avalon as part of the 2016/17 restructure.
+The RNZ transmitter site at Titahi Bay also held parts of the RNZ Sound Archives collection.
+This site was still being utilised by Ngā Taonga Sound & Vision after the amalgamation.

 Ngā Taonga Sound & Vision also had a branch site located at 300 Karangahape Road which was primarily moving-image focused.
 The facility, which was a former New Zealand Film Archive branch, was open to the public weekdays 11am-5pm, with free admission.
 It had viewing and research facilities, along with a frequently changing exhibition space.
 The Auckland branch also held regular public screenings in association with partner institutions, including Auckland University of Technology and Colab.
 Six staff were based there in 2014.
 Ngā Taonga Sound & Vision closed the facility in December 2015, moving staff to the Hobson Street site.